gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 [ChapterTitle number="7"]Bonus.
 How to use the debugger. [/ChapterTitle]

-Visual Studio debugger and Chrome debugger shares a lot of similar shortcut keys and features.
+Visual Studio debugger and Chrome debugger share a lot of similar shortcut keys and features.

 First of all, if you want to set a breakpoint, click the blue-gray left margin.
 It’ll create a red circle.